CtrlK

 Workflow Clarity

-The 5-step execution process is clearly sequenced and includes verification ('Verify completion criteria before moving to next step'), but the validation checkpoints are implicit rather than explicit.
-There's no feedback loop for what happens when a step fails, and no concrete criteria for what 'completion' means at each step.
+There is a clear 5-step sequence with some validation language ('verify completion criteria before moving to next step'), but the validation checkpoints are implicit rather than explicit.
+There's no concrete feedback loop for what happens when a step fails, and no specific criteria for what 'completion' means at each step.

 2 / 3